Catalyst Runtime

 • lib:

-The core modules of the runtime are structured into lib/capi and lib/backend. lib/capi implements the bridge between QIR instructions in LLVM-IR and C++ device backends. lib/backend contains implementations of the QuantumDevice API for backend simulators.
+The core modules of the runtime are structured into lib/capi and lib/backend. lib/capi implements the semantics for QIR instructions lowered to our custom runtime. lib/backend contains implementations of the QuantumDevice API for backend simulators.

 • tests: